jillymackay/VSC_2023_VetGDP/notes.md

 # Notes

-## To Do
+## Nice-to-haves for future

-Tweak formatting of app display
+Consider better formatting for charts.

-Make faster?
+How to make app faster/more efficient